Close

 Why?
 Too much screen time can be detrimental to early development, including language skills, socialization, and cognitive and physical development.
 Not to mention that being exposed to any kind of screen close to bedtime can affect sleep quality.

 As your child grows older, it becomes more difficult to set clear limits on screen time.
 At this point, it’s important to consider both the quality and quantity of your child’s TV time.
 Encourage your child to choose programs that are educational, age-appropriate, and free of violence.
+It helps to have a TV with smart features since it usually comes with parental controls.

 And while it might be tempting to use TV as a babysitter when you need a break, consider using interactive screen time, such as video chatting with family, and encouraging physical activity during breaks to counteract sedentary habits.